exercism/julia/exercises/practice/difference-of-squares/.approaches/introduction.md

 difference(n) = square_of_sum(n) - sum_of_squares(n)
 ```

-## Using square pyramidal number formula
+## Approach: using the square pyramidal number formula

 ```julia
 "Square the sum of the first `n` positive integers"